causematch/awscm-proxy/docs/security.rst

 """""""""""""""""""""""""""""""""""""""
 Don’t give awscm-proxy any more permissions than it needs to do it’s job.
 It takes a little more work up front to do this, but we’ve done our best to make it easy with an additional CloudFormation template.
+Note that at present, this limits the use of awscm-proxy to a single AWS region.

 1. Review `proxy-role.yaml`_.
 Make sure your’re comfortable with it!